The Endurance Drive Coaches

 I am all about a “person first, athlete second” coaching philosophy.
 I help my athletes keep perspective and healthy, clarify their goals and use athletics to become a more authentic version of themselves.
 Thoughtful, adaptive and appropriate coaching to meet each individual where they are now and where they want to go in the future.

 My endurance and racing background includes all triathlon distances, bike, run and adventure racing.

-Jim volunteers his time and expertise to the Dartmouth Triathlon Club and runs a Hanover, NH based training squad for long distance, endurance athletes.
+I volunteer with the Dartmouth Triathlon Club and run a Hanover, NH based training squad for long distance triathlon & endurance athletes.

 I love racing triathlons for one reason: there is a direct correlation between the hard work put into training and the results on race day.
 I enjoy helping my athletes every season reach their best and continue that process for many years to come.